 Empress of Storms (Two Thrones Book 1)

-When King Matthias of Ypres has to fulfill a treaty and provide a royal consort for young Queen Danaë of Hellas, the only royal available for marriage is … him.
-Can he risk letting a blue-haired witch queen into his heart?
+When King Matthias of Ypres has to fulfill a treaty and provide a royal consort for young Queen Danaë of Hellas, the only royal available for marriage is himself.
+Can he risk letting a blue-haired witch queen from another country into his heart?